zainsiddiqui-zz/zainsiddiqui-zz/README.md

-just another Electronics Engineer, dwindling across the universe of electronics.
+Just another Electronics Engineer, dwindling across the universe of electronics.